 Total issuance NT\$600,000 thousand Issue date November 22, 2019 The coupon rate 0% Issue period November 22, 2019 ~ November 22, 2022 Repayment Except for early call and cancellation by the IDT Company or early put and conversion by bondholders in accordance with the terms and conditions set by the IDT Company, the bondholders will receive in cash at maturity of the convertible bonds.
-Redemption at 1.
-At any time starting three months from the issue date until the 40th the option of the day prior to the maturity date, when the closing price of its common Company shares on the Taiwan Stock Exchange is over 30% of the conversation price for 30 consecutive trading days, the IDT Company could redeem the outstanding bonds based on par value in cash.
-2. At any time starting three months from the issue date until the 40th day prior to the maturity date, when the balance of outstanding bonds is lower than NT\$60,000 thousand of the total issuance, if the outstanding balance of the bonds is less than NT\$60,000 thousand the IDT Company may repurchase the outstanding bonds at par in cash.
-Redemption at Within the 40 days prior to 2 years after the issue day, the bondholders the option of the shall have the right to require the IDT to redeem the bonds at bondholders redemption price of par value plus interest compensation in cash.
+Redemption at the option of the Company At any time starting three months from the issue date until the 40th day prior to the maturity date, when the closing price of its common shares on the Taiwan Stock Exchange is over 30% of the conversation price for 30 consecutive trading days, the IDT Company could redeem the outstanding bonds based on par value in cash.
+At any time starting three months from the issue date until the 40th day prior to the maturity date, when the balance of outstanding bonds is lower than NT\$60,000 thousand of the total issuance, if the outstanding balance of the bonds is less than NT\$60,000 thousand the IDT Company may repurchase the outstanding bonds at par in cash.
+Redemption at the option of the bondholders Within the 40 days prior to 2 years after the issue day, the bondholders shall have the right to require the IDT to redeem the bonds at redemption price of par value plus interest compensation in cash.
 The interest compensation for the 2 years from the date of issuance is 0.5%.
 Conversion period Bondholders may convert bonds into the IDT Company's common shares at any time starting three months from the issue date to the maturity date.
 Conversion price The conversion price was NT\$78.5 per share at issuing.
 The conversion price was adjusted to NT\$72.5 from NT\$78.5 since July 27, 2020.
 The conversion price was adjusted to NT\$67 from NT\$72.5 since Aug 30, 2021.
+The conversion price was adjusted to NT\$61.2 from NT\$67 since July 04, 2022.